puppetlabs/puppet-docs/source/guides/file_serving.markdown

     /usr/share/puppet/modules/test_module/files/testfile.txt

-Although no additional configuration is required to use the `modules` mount point, some access controls can be specified in the file server configuration (see below) by adding a `[modules]` configuration block with no path specified:
+Although no additional configuration is required to use the `modules` mount point, some access controls can be specified in the file server configuration by adding a `[modules]` configuration block; see [Security](#security).

-    [modules]
-        allow *.domain.com
-        deny *.wireless.domain.com

-It is not currently possible to apply more granular access controls (e.g. per module) inside the `modules` mount point.

 [^oldmodulemounts]: Older versions of Puppet generated individual mount points for each installed module; to reduce namespace conflicts, these were changed to subdirectories of the catch-all `modules` mount point in version 0.25.0.